 Immediately following the killing of Colby Friday last August (2016) in Stockton, California by Stockton Police officer David Wells, Dion Smith went to the spot where Colby had been slain, and with several others refused to leave —watching over the spot and protecting the makeshift community memorial for two weeks until Colby’s body was laid to rest.
 Of her own action, Dion says: “We wanted to show the community that we care.
 They can’t just kill us.”
 Dion’s own son, James Rivera Jr. had been killed by two Stockton Police officers and a San Joaquin Sheriff Deputy six years earlier.
 Colby’s mother, Denise Friday, who lives two hours away in Hayward, returns to the spot regularly, to sit and engage neighbors, refusing erasure and the fear that comes when police attempt to impose narratives and silence.
 These acts of vigil occurred alongside other community gatherings and speak-outs, spaces where mothers come together to seek and define justice.
 These are the quiet moments of care beneath the defiant clamor of protests and the arrests.
 They are visible reminders of a community of struggle that refuses the criminalization imposed on it.

 This is the first part of a longer conversation between Nicola Lauré al-Samarai and Peggy Piesche.
 By discussing Black Studies in Germany and the US, the consumption of Blackness and the reproduction of exclusionary settings, they aim at opening up a critical transnational debate on forging strategies to create im-pertinent epistemologies and inter/personal politics of doing, both inside and beyond academia.
-The second of three parts will be published on transversal.at two weeks from now, on December 15th, 2017.
+The second of three parts was published on transversal.at on December 15th, 2017.

 The Polish government plans to erase Cultural Studies from the list of registered disciplines of science in the country.
 We publish here a petition by the Polish Association of Cultural Studies (Polskie Towarzystwo Kulturoznawcze, PTK).